To submit an article online, and to check the status of your submission, you need to have an account with Collabra: Psychology

 Please provide a list of the sources of funding, as well as the relevant grant numbers, where possible.
 List the authors associated with specific funding sources.
 You will also enter this information in a form during the submission process, but it must be repeated here.Competing interests

-In order to provide readers of articles with information about interests and relationships that might influence the interpretation of articles published in Collabra: Psychology, all individuals involved with a submission (authors, editors, external reviewers) are required to declare all competing interests.
-Corresponding authors must provide a statement of competing interests on behalf of all authors, and if no competing interests exist, state this accordingly.
+In order to provide readers of articles with information about interests and relationships that might influence, or might be perceived to influence, the interpretation of articles published in Collabra: Psychology, all individuals involved with a submission (authors, editors, external reviewers) are required to declare all competing interests.
+Corresponding authors must provide a statement of competing interests on behalf of all authors, and, if no competing interests exist, state this specifically.

 Erring on the side of full disclosure is best.
 For guidance, we encourage authors and editors to consult the thoughtful guidelines provided by PLoS One.Supplemental material